Technical Architecture: Svelte SEO and Prerendering Infrastructure

 - Evaluation of mutation observer events indicating that layout restructuring and component mounting have stabilized completely.

-- Enforcement of absolute timeout thresholds terminating the headless browser execution abruptly if network connections persist beyond maximum limits.
+- Enforcement of timeout thresholds terminating the headless browser execution abruptly if network connections persist beyond maximum limits.

 - Verification of main thread central processing unit idle status, confirming that all heavy script execution tasks have finished.